gavdraper/gavdraper.github.io/_drafts/sql-data-warehouse-explained.md

 | Date | DATETIME |

 ### Dimension Table ###
-This is a table you will be joining to you fact table to give the data in the fact table meaning/catagorization.
+This is a table you will be joining to you fact table to give the data in the fact table meaning/categorization.

-Given the above example of a fact table Customer and Product table would be the dimensions, as they would allow us to report on the quentity of sales and aggregate on things like customer location, product type etc...
+Given the above example of a fact table Customer and Product table would be the dimensions, as they would allow us to report on the quantity of sales and aggregate on things like customer location, product type etc...

-Imagine the customer table in our warehous looked like this
+Imagine the customer table in our warehouse looked like this

 | Customers | |
 | --- | --- |